Stroomversnelling/etdtransform/README.md

 ```

-Projects are a collection of connected units.
-Often these were redeveloped at the same time or are geographically clustered.
+Projects are a collection of connected units (mostly: homes) with similar characteristics.
+Often these were redeveloped at the same time using similar insulation and installation choices.
 It can be a proxy for a neighborhood.
-Each project has also its own metadata.
+Each project has its own metadata.

 ```python